Call of Duty: Black Ops 7: Gameplay

-In Black Ops 7, players can perform "wall jumps" off of certain walls while traversing a level/map.
+In Black Ops 7, players can perform "wall jumps" while they are traversing its levels/maps.

-Call of Duty: Black Ops 7—like its predecessor, Call of Duty: Black Ops 6 (2024)—is a first-person shooter.
+Call of Duty: Black Ops 7, like its predecessor, Black Ops 6, is a first-person shooter.
 Depending on the game mode selected, players use near-future military equipment, such as weapons, "field upgrades", and "scorestreaks", to combat AI opponents, other human players, or undead creatures.
-Players can traverse a level/map omnidirectionally, and can perform "wall jumps" off of select walls; in a change from Black Ops 6, the "Tactical Sprint" ability, which grants a limited boost of speed allowing faster movement than the base sprint, has been removed from the core movement, but is accessible as an in-game perk.
+Players can traverse a level/map omnidirectionally, and can perform "wall jumps" while traversing them; in a change from Black Ops 6, the "Tactical Sprint" ability, which grants a limited boost of speed allowing faster movement than the regular sprint, has been removed from the core movement, but is accessible as an in-game perk.

-Black Ops 7 features three main game modes: a single-player/co-op campaign, a multiplayer component and the cooperative round-based Zombies mode.
+Black Ops 7 features three main game modes: a co-op/single-player campaign, a multiplayer component and the cooperative round-based Zombies mode.
 Playable with up to four players, the campaign sees players take control of a JSOC unit as they undertake a covert operation in the Mediterranean city of Avalon.
-The campaign features 11 total missions; completing all missions unlocks access to the "Endgame" mode, which puts up to 32 players in Avalon and tasks them with completing a series of objectives within a strict time limit.
+The campaign features 11 total missions; completing all missions unlocks access to the "Endgame" mode, (Note: An update in mid-to-late November 2025 unlocked access to Endgame for all players, regardless if they have completed the campaign.) which puts up to 32 players in Avalon and tasks them with completing a series of objectives within a strict time limit.
 Players can bring a custom loadout with them into Endgame, and can equip their selected character with a major and minor ability to enhance their capabilities before starting each match, but if they die, they lose access to their gear; a skill tree is also available to progress in-match, which grants additional buffs, and can be retained between successful exfiltrations.